 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Collinsville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Collinsville is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Collinsville who work in office and administrative support (13.56%), sales jobs (10.78%), and teaching (9.68%).

-As is often the case in a small city, Collinsville doesn't have a public transportation system that people use for their commute.
+Collinsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Collinsville in 2010 was $23,337, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $93,348 for a family of four.
 However, Collinsville contains both very wealthy and poor people as well.